The best Romanian wines and wineries

 Cotnari is a major wine-producing commune in Romania, and it is most famous for its Grasă de Cotnari, a wine variety produced ever since the rule of Stephen the Great (1457 – 1504).

-Grasă de Cotnari is a botrytized white wine with high residual sugar content that can reach up to 300g/liter.
-A well-made wine has a golden-yellow shade, and in spite of its high sugar content, it retains a fine acidic structure and somewhere between 11.5% and 14% alcohol by volume.
-It ages well; it's color darkening from a pale yellow to a dark yellow with an orange note in it.
+Grasă de Cotnari is a botrytized white wine with high residual sugar content that can reach up to 300g/litre.
+A well-made wine has a golden-yellow shade, and despite its high sugar content, it retains a fine acidic structure and somewhere between 11.5% and 14% alcohol by volume.
+It ages well; its colour darkens from a pale yellow to a dark yellow with an orange note in it.
 A good Grasă de Cotnari should have a distinct bouquet of apricots, walnuts, and almonds, and should be enjoyed at a temperature of about 10-12 degrees Celsius.

 Grasă de Cotnari grapes.
 Photo source: ParadisVerde.ro